Cherreads

 "I see," he then turned to Akira, "Aki, can you do me a favour?"

-"Here," said Cain giving her his credit card, "How about you take Kitsune and get me a copy of "Untamed gameplay.
-While you are at it get yourself whatever you want."
+"Here," said Cain giving her a black credit card, "How about you take Kitsune and get me a copy of "Untamed gameplay.
+While you are at it get yourself something nice."

-"You picked an open park, that's smart," said Cain, "still you are risking your life meeting me alone."
+"You picked an open park, that's smart," said Cain, " still, you came alone not a good plan?"

-Adam pause and he noticed the kids playing ball not far from them.
+Adam noticed the kids playing ball not far from them.
 The sight warmed his heart, a simple smile formed.

-"I remember, that night, when you appeared, and saved Akira and Kitsune, you were so cool," he paused and continued, " I could instantly see the relief on Kitsune's face."
+"I remember, that night, when you appeared, and saved Akira and Kitsune, you were so cool," he looked at him, a shy smile tagging at his lips and continued, " I could instantly see the relief on Kitsune's face."

 Cain watched him from the corner of his eyes.